Letters, diaries, and memoirs describing people, cultures, geography, and other aspects of domestic and foreign travel.

 Papers of Clara Baldwin, a trade reporter and published author of poetry and children’s books.
 The papers consist of personal correspondence, biographical materials, published trade journal articles and poetry, and photographs.

-Baldwin, Evelyn B. (1862-1933), Scrapbooks, 1898-1929, (C1381)
+Baldwin, Evelyn, B. (1862-1933), Scrapbooks, 1898-1929, (C1381)

-Scrapbook of newspaper clippings, letters, and telegrams relating to Baldwin's Arctic explorations with the Wellman polar expedition, 1898-1899, and the Baldwin-Ziegler polar expeditions of 1901-1902.
+The papers contain a scrapbook of newspaper clippings, letters, and telegrams relating to Baldwin's Arctic explorations with the Wellman polar expedition, 1898-1899, and the Baldwin-Ziegler polar expeditions of 1901-1902.
 Two copies.

 Bedell, Ralph C., Papers, (WUNP5047)